aledha/Obsidian-semester6/Optimering/Opt exercises/Project 1 TMA4180.md

 continuous.

 $\textbf{P3: Show that the problem (4) is convex.
 Is the problem strictly convex?
-Do we necessarily have a unique solution?}$
+Do we necessarily have a unique solution?}$ A rather important property we need to explore is the convexity of our unconstrained problem, since a convex problem means that our solution converges to a solution regardless of the initialisation.

+**Lemma**
+The problem (4) is convex.
 $$\min_\limits{X}E(X)=\sum\limits_{e_{ij}\in \xi }^{}E^{\text{cable}}_\text{elast} (e_{ij})+E_\text{ext}(X),\tag{4}$$
 such that $x^{(i)}=p^{(i)}\quad\forall\quad i=1,\dots M$.

+**Proof**

 Let's first explore $E_{ext}(X)=\sum\limits_{i=1}^{N}m_{i}gx_{3}^{(i)}$.
 With our constraints, we have